RHEcosystemAppEng/kong-discovery/gateway-hybrid/kong-hybrid-gcp.md

 # Kong Konnect Enterprise Hybrid Mode

 One of the most powerful capabilities provided by Kong Konnect Enterprise is the support for Hybrid deployments.
-In other words, it implements distributed API Gateway Clusters with multiple instances running on several environments at the same time.
+In other words, it implements distributed API Gateway Clusters with multiple instances running in several environments at the same time.

 Moreover, Kong Konnect Enterprise provides a new topology option, named Hybrid Mode, with a total separation of the Control Plane (CP) and Data Plane (DP).
-That is, while Control Plane is responsible for administration tasks, the Data Plane is exclusively used by API Consumers.
+While the Control Plane handles administration tasks, the Data Plane is only used by API Consumers

 Please, refer to the following link to read more about the Hybrid deployment: <https://docs.konghq.com/enterprise/2.4.x/deployment/hybrid-mode/>